Updated: September 21, 2021

 2-Step Verification (Two Factor Authentication) for WebMail is available starting with Axigen X3 (10.3.x).

-2-Step Verification helps securing access to the accounts, by adding a second step to the authentication process — a one-time verification code.
+2-Step Verification (Two Factor Authentication) helps securing access to the accounts, by adding a second step to the authentication process — a one-time verification code.

 in the Account Defaults (class) from WebAdmin → Domains & Accounts → Edit your domain → Account Defaults → Quotas and Restrictions → Restrictions section